mgechev/blog.mgechev.com/content/post/2018-10-20-transfer-learning-tensorflow-js-data-augmentation.md

 };
 ```

 Notice that in the `loadModel` method we return a function, which accepts a single dimensional tensor as an input and returns `mn.infer(input, Layer)`.
 The `infer` method of MobileNet accepts as argument an input and a layer.
-The layer specifies the output from which hidden layer we'd want to get the output from.
+The layer specifies from which hidden layer we'd want to get the output from.
+If you open [`model.json`](https://github.com/mgechev/mk-tfjs/blob/master/mobile-net/model.json) and search for `global_average_pooling2d_1` you'll find it as the name of one of the layers.

 Now, in order to train this model, we'll have to create our training set.
-For the purpose, we'll have to pass each one of our images through the `infer` method of MobileNet and associate a label with it - 1 for images which contain a punch, and 0 for images without a punch:
+For the purpose, we'll have to pass each one of our images through the `infer` method of MobileNet and associate a label with it - `1` for images which contain a punch, and `0` for images without a punch:

 ```javascript
 const punches = require('fs')